Donor Registration Terms

 • Between the ages of 18 and 55

-• Not already registered with DKMS or another donor center
+• Not already registered as a donor

 And do not have: